ATP Finals: History

 In 2009, the championship was renamed the "ATP World Tour Finals" and was held at The O2 Arena in London.
-The contract ran through 2013, but was extended up to 2015 in 2012, and another time until 2018 in 2015.
-In 2017 the event was renamed the "ATP Finals" and the contract with the O2 Arena was extended to 2020.
-In December 2018 it was announced that London, along with Manchester, Singapore, Tokyo and Turin were on a shortlist of five cities which made the cut from an initial list of 40 cities to host the event starting from 2021.
-In April 2019, the ATP announced that Turin is going to host the ATP Finals from 2021 to 2025.
+The contract ran through 2013, but was extended multiple times until it was last held there in 2020.
+In 2017 the event was renamed the "ATP Finals".
+In April 2019, the ATP announced that Turin would host the ATP Finals from 2021 to 2025.

-For most of its history, the event has been considered the most important indoor tennis tournament in the world (there were a few exceptions when the event was held outdoors: 1974 in Melbourne & 2003-04 in Houston).
+For most of its history, the event has been considered the most important indoor tennis tournament in the world (there were a few exceptions when the event was held outdoors: 1974 in Melbourne & 2003–04 in Houston).
 The indoor atmosphere allows for controlled conditions of play, both in terms of the court surface and the court's illumination.

 In recent years it has been played on indoor hard courts, however, indoor carpet was used in some previous editions.
-On one occasion, when Melbourne hosted the event in 1974, the grass courts of Kooyong Stadium were used; the tournament was staged only 1-2 weeks before the 1975 Australian Open, which was also played on grass.
-Apart from 1974, all tournaments have been on a hard court variant, which has prompted calls from some players (chiefly Rafael Nadal) to feature a greater variety of surfaces, including clay courts.
-However, others disagree and have argued that clay court events already comprise a large chunk of the tennis calendar.
-As it stands, the ATP is not apt to change the event from an indoor hard court competition.
+On one occasion, when Melbourne hosted the event in 1974, the grass courts of Kooyong Stadium were used; the tournament was staged only 1–2 weeks before the 1975 Australian Open, which was also played on grass.
+Apart from 1974, all tournaments have been on a hard court variant, which has prompted calls from some players (such as Rafael Nadal) to feature a greater variety of surfaces, including clay courts.

 For many years, the doubles event was held as a separate tournament staged the week after the singles competition, but more recently both events have been held together during the same week and in the same venue.